LucasMaul/OptRestOfLenAandBinL/README.md

-# LinearEquationErrorMinimizer
+# LinearEquationIntegerOptimizer

-`LinearEquationErrorMinimizer` is a Python class designed to minimize the error in a linear equation of the form `L = a*x + b*y` by finding integer values of `x` and `y` that yield the closest approximation.
+`LinearEquationIntegerOptimizer` is a Python class designed to minimize the error in a linear equation of the form `L = a*x + b*y` by finding integer values of `x` and `y` that yield the closest approximation.

 ## Example Output